|STAFFORD GRAMMAR SCHOOL|

 Sixth Form Guide

 A detailed "survival guide" is available to help prospective and current Sixth Form students adjust to the very different expectations of our post-16 education and to make the most of all the opportunities available in our Sixth Form.
-A separate Sixth Form prospectus will soon be available.
+A separate Sixth Form prospectus is available.